-How To Pay Off Credit Cards Fast And Cost Effectively!
+How to Pay Off Credit Cards Quickly and Cheaply

 Having too much credit card debt can be stressful, suffocating and debilitating.
 Whether you’re in debt because you had an unexpected expense or simply lost track of your budget, we’re not here to judge.
 The fact is, you need a practical solution.
-We’re here to help.
-The good news is, whether your credit card debt is large or small, with one card or many, we’re going to teach you how to pay off credit cards quickly and cost effectively.
+Be thy debts large or small, carried on one card or spread across many, we’re going to teach you how to pay off credit cards quickly and cost effectively.

 1. List All Your Credit Card Debts

 Step one is to collect all your credit card statements and put together a list which includes the name of the lender, credit card number, expiry date, amount of each debt and the minimum monthly payment for each card.
 Now exhale.

 Next, consider applying for a low interest rate credit card that offers a promotional balance transfer.

 Credit cards with promotional balance transfer offers provide several advantages:

 - They allow you to stop paying interest during the credit card’s promotional period, which halts the cycle of escalating debt.

 - Because you’re paying either low interest or no interest during the balance transfer credit card’s promotional period, all of your monthly payments go toward paying down your principal.
 This can dramatically speed up your debt repayment process.

 - Consolidating all of your credit card debts onto one card allows you to make only one payment each month, simplifying your finances and reducing your stress levels.